-- i. sexual or suggestive remarks, including remarks with double meanings - making fun of someone because of his or her race, disability, age, sex, sexuality, etc. - iii. spreading rumours about someone's sexual relationships or practices - iv. imitating someone's accent or disability - v. unwanted sexual propositions - vi. repeated, unwelcome invitations to go out with someone
+- i. sexual or suggestive remarks, including remarks with double meanings - ii. making fun of someone because of his or her race, disability, age, sex, sexuality, religious faith/lack of religious faith, social background, etc. - iii. spreading rumours about someone's sexual relationships or practices - iv. imitating someone's accent or disability - v. unwanted sexual propositions - vi. repeated, unwelcome invitations to go out with someone

-1 Refer to the Sexual Misconduct Policy Section 3
+&lt;sup>1 Refer to the definitions in the Sexual Misconduct Policy

-2 Refer to the Sexual Misconduct Policy Section 3
+&lt;sup>2 Refer to the definitions in the Sexual Misconduct Policy